steak-devl/Machine-Learning-Project/README.md

-# Machine-Learning-Project
-Predicting professional football player market values using machine learning regression models, built on a dataset of ~18,000 FIFA-rated players with 50+ attributes.
 # ⚽ Football Player Market Value Prediction

 A machine learning project that predicts the market value (in Euros) of professional